Akuli/python-tutorial/basics/editor-setup.md

     but code in a file does nothing to the result.
 For example, typing `1 + 2` to the `>>>` prompt makes it echo `3`, but we need to do `print(1 + 2)` if we want to do the same thing in a file.
+- The editor doesn't replace the `>>>` prompt.
+The prompt is good for trying things out quickly, and the editor is better when we want to write longer programs.

 ## You're done!